railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 What if want to update what's there, or extend what's there with additional modules?

-* To update what you have, you'd install a new instance of Open ERP using the same techniques as described earlier in this chapter, :ref:`ch-inst`.
+* To update what you have, you'd install a new instance of Open ERP using the same techniques as described earlier in this section, :ref:`sect-dbcreate`.

 * To extend what you have, you'd install new modules in the ``addons`` directory of your current Open ERP installation.
 There are several ways of doing that.